-“Art at the Frontier of Film Theory” presents moving image works, audio recordings, drawings, diagrams, photographs and archival materials in order to map the co-ordinates of two transdisciplinary, overlapping practices.
+“Intersections in Theory, Film and Art.
+Laura Mulvey and Peter Wollen” presents moving image works, audio recordings, drawings, diagrams, photographs and archival materials in order to map the co-ordinates of two transdisciplinary, overlapping practices.
 It includes collaborations, conversations and interactions with artists from the 1970s to the present, and works by other artists in explicit or implicit dialogue with Mulvey and Wollen’s body of work.

 Laura Mulvey (born 1941 in Oxford) is Professor of Film and Media Studies at Birkbeck College, University of London.
 She was Director of Birkbeck Institute for the Moving Image (BIMI) from 2012 to 2015.
 She is the author of “Visual and Other Pleasures” (1989); “Citizen Kane” (1992); “Fetishism and Curiosity” (1996); “Death 24x a Second: Stillness and the Moving Image” (2006); and “Afterimages: On Cinema, Women and Changing Times” (2019).
 She has co-edited “British Experimental Television” (2007); “Feminisms” (2015); and “Other Cinemas: Politics, Culture and British Experimental Film in the 1970s” (2017).
 Mulvey made six films in collaboration with Peter Wollen, including “Riddles of the Sphinx” (1977), and two films with artist and filmmaker Mark Lewis.